Grand Award Judging at the International Science & Engineering Fair

 - Is a current graduate student with more than four years of doctoral-level research experience or who is within one year of doctoral dissertation defense.

 Judges may include university faculty and scientists, industrial engineers and scientists, representatives of private and federal research centers and agencies, medical researchers, post-doctoral fellows, and senior graduate students.
-Affiliated science fair directors and elementary or secondary school teachers are generally NOT eligible to serve as ISEF judges.
+Affiliated science fair directors and elementary or secondary school teachers are NOT eligible to serve as Regeneron ISEF judges.